 Credits: 15, completed with minimum grades of C

-The center offers semester and academic-year programs at the University of Dar es Salaam (Tanzania), Makerere University (Uganda) and the University of Botswana.
+The Center for African Studies offers semester and academic-year programs at the University of Dar es Salaam (Tanzania), Makerere University (Uganda) and the University of Botswana.

 Back to Top